-15. What do the Chambers do?
+18. What do the Chambers do?

-The 18 judges, including the three judges of the Presidency, are assigned to the Court's three judicial divisions: the Pre-Trial Division (composed of seven judges), the Trial Division, (composed of six judges), and the Appeals Division (composed of five judges).
+The 18 judges, including the three judges of the Presidency, are assigned to the Court's three judicial divisions: the Pre-Trial Division (composed of not less than six judges), the Trial Division (composed of not less than six judges), and the Appeals Division (composed of five judges).
 They are assigned to the following Chambers: the Pre-Trial Chambers (each composed of one or three judges), the Trial Chambers (each composed of three judges) and the Appeals Chamber (composed of the five judges of the Appeals Division).
+The roles and responsibilities of the judges are outlined below, by category of Pre-Trial, Trial, and Appeals Chambers.

-16. How are the judges elected?
+19. How are the judges elected?